Christovis/category-theory-for-programmers-companion/docs/part1.md

 > - functors as 1-morphisms between objects;
 > - natural transformations as 2-morphisms between morphisms.

-No reading among my references on this topic.
+No further reading among my references on this topic.

 ## 10-5 Conclusion